aleen42/gitbook-comments/README.md

 	* 1.3.1 support replying features in GitLab
 	* 1.3.2 redirect to visited site after authorized in GitLab
 	* 1.3.3 fix NPE problem
+	* 1.3.5 autocomplete feature within GitLab and fix a bug

 ### :fuelpump: How to contribute